adamddh/MI-COVID-Viz/README.md

 A small practice document in python web-scraping, and tidyverse data cleaning and visualization.

-_See [this document](https://github.com/adamddh/MI-COVID-Viz/blob/master/MiCorona.md) for the ouput docement with code._
+_See [this document](https://github.com/adamddh/MI-COVID-Viz/blob/master/MiCorona.md) for the ouput document with code._